Building Crosvm on Linux

 If you simply want to try crosvm, run cargo build

 .
-Then the binary is generated at
+Then the executable is generated at

 ./target/debug/crosvm

-.
 Now you can move to Example Usage.

 If you want to enable additional features, use the --features